curl/everything-curl/http-cookies.md

     curl -b non-existing http://example.com

-But just switching on the cookie engine, getting a single resource and then quitting would be pointless as curl would have no chance to actually send any cookies it received.
+Just switching on the cookie engine, getting a single resource and then quitting would be pointless as curl would have no chance to actually send any cookies it received.
 Assuming the site in this example would set cookies and then do a redirect we would do: